gildas-lormeau/Polyglot-HTML-ZIP-PNG/README.md

 # Introduction

 This repository contains a presentation showing how to create HTML/ZIP/PNG polyglot files in JavaScript.
-This is a work in progress.

 You can view the presentation in:
  - [english](https://gildas-lormeau.github.io/Polyglot-HTML-ZIP-PNG/en-EN/)